Kneckter/DiscordRoleBot/README.md

 The donations feature is for processing webhooks from payment companies.
 Currently supporting PayPal webhooks.
 This only supports the `CHECKOUT.ORDER.APPROVED` and `PAYMENT.CAPTURE.COMPLETED` webhooks.
 An example PayPal PHP page is included in the `donate.php` file.
 This PHP page is meant to be used in the root of a PMSF (https://github.com/pmsf/PMSF) folder and its config file copied to the ./config/ folder.
 Since PMSF sets up the Discord account info, we use that info and send it to PayPal to be read in the webhook orders.
 Save the `donate_config_example.php` to `./config/donate_config.php` if you use the example page.

-# LEGACY DATA

-This bot moved from SQLite to MySQL at version 1.0.3.
-If you have temp role data in a SQLite file, the bot will migrate that data to the new DB during its initial setup.